how many calories should I eat per day to lose weight

 Activity level

-Use the value of your basal metabolism and multiply it by the level of activity appropriate to your case.
+Use your basal metabolism value and multiply it by the activity level appropriate for your case.

-If you spend the day doing nothing, you don't even train, your activity level is low or none.
+If you spend the day doing nothing, not even training, your activity level is low or non-existent.

-On the other hand, if you study or have an undemanding office job, and train 3 to 4 times a week, the ideal is probably the moderate level.
+On the other hand, if you study or have a undemanding office job, and you train 3 to 4 times a week, the moderate level is probably ideal.

 As for the higher levels, they are for people who not only do several intense workouts per week, but also work in a physically demanding area.